Primary School Residential Activity Trips - For Year 6 & Below

 A Genuinely Caring Approach

-For many children this is often their first time away from home and can be a very powerful learning experience.
+For many primary school children this is often their first time away from home and can be a very powerful learning experience.
 To watch some children go so quickly from being homesick, to chatting on our front lawn with their friends is always very rewarding and can be a real milestone in a child’s’ development.